 Logging to one place is challenging.
 Third party log aggregation services like Loggly, Splunk or Heroku are very good solutions but they do come at very hefty price.
 In my experience telemetry specially centralized logging is a biggest pain.
 You have to think of verbosity level of each service.
 If you don't, you might end up paying 50-60% of your cost in logging infra only.
 (Sonu Kumar, Site Reliability Engineer at Microsoft)

-When it comes to switching to a microservice, these are the top challenges tech leaders and developer teams could face.
+When it comes to switching to a microservice architecture, these are the top challenges tech leaders and developer teams could face.

 “Switching from a monolithic architecture to a microservice architecture is not something you can do all at once.
 If you have a monolithic server, you probably have repositories, deployment tasks, monitoring and many other things tightly set up around it.
 Changing that all together is not easy.” - Brujo Benavides, Ex-CTO at Inaka